Driver licences in Australia: Suspension or cancellation of licence

 Each state has a demerit points system that leads to the suspension of a driver's licence if the demerit point threshold is reached.
 The rules vary, but road authorities share information about interstate offenses.

 In all states, drivers holding a full, unrestricted licence will be disqualified from driving after accumulating 12 demerit points or more within a three-year period, except in New South Wales, where drivers are allowed 13 points in a three-year period.
 Those who can prove they are professional drivers are allowed an additional point.
 The minimum suspension period is three months, plus one further month for every extra four demerit points beyond the licence's limit, with a cap in most states of five months (for 8 points or more over the suspension trigger; e.g. 20 points or more on a full licence).
 An alternative to initially accepting the suspension, a driver can apply for a "good behavior" period of 12 months.
-In most states, drivers under a good behavior period who accumulate one or two further points (except in Victoria, which does not allow any further offences) have their licence suspended for double the original period.
+In most states, drivers under a good behavior period who accumulate two further points (one point in Victoria) have their licence suspended for double the original period.

 Most states also provide for immediate suspension of a licence, instead of or in addition to demerit points, in certain extreme circumstances.
 These generally include offences for driving under the influence of alcohol or other drugs, or for greatly excessive speed.